 Polkadot vs. Kusama

-Kusama is Polkadot’s testnet.
-It is also called a canary network.
+Kusama is Polkadot’s testnet, also called a canary network.
 Although Kusama is closely connected to Polkadot, it is a completely independent blockchain.
 Kusama also has its own native token, KSM.

 The differences between Kusama and Polkadot were described as follows before the launch of Polkadot MainNet.